 Curious how your relationship stacks up?
 The Gottman Relationship Checkup is a great way to get a very detailed overview of your relationship, as well as a detailed roadmap of where to begin focusing your efforts to improve your relationship.

 Life is Change.
 Growth is Optional.
 Choose Wisely.

 p.s.
 Want to make an average relationship great?
 A troubled relationship better?
-Join me in October at The Seven Principles 2 Day Couples Workshop!
+Join me at the Couples Relationship Enhancement Workshop!